stoatlyjs/stoatly.js/README.md

 npm install stoatly.js
 ```

-That's it — `stoat.js` ships as a dependency of `stoatly.js` (currently pinned to `^7.3.6`).
+That's it - `stoat.js` ships as a dependency of `stoatly.js` (currently pinned to `^7.3.6`).
 You don't need to `npm install stoat.js` yourself.

-If you ever need to use `stoat.js` directly alongside stoatly.js (e.g. to reach a newer feature stoatly.js doesn't wrap yet), `client.client` gives you the raw `stoat.js` `Client` instance — see "Escaping to raw stoat.js" below.
+If you ever need to use `stoat.js` directly alongside stoatly.js (e.g. to reach a newer feature stoatly.js doesn't wrap yet), `client.client` gives you the raw `stoat.js` `Client` instance. see "Escaping to raw stoat.js" below.

 ## Built-in functions